 SAFETY AT DREAMWORLD

-Pre-open testing - Prior to opening each day, every ride is inspected by our technicians and put through a rigorous ‘pre-open test'.
-This includes a stationary visual inspection of the ride followed by an operational test of the ride.
-In WhiteWater World, all our slides undergo a ‘dry walk-through’ and an operational test with water.
+Pre-open testing - Prior to opening each day, every ride is inspected by our experienced technicians and put through a rigorous ‘pre-open test'.
+This includes visual inspections and operational tests.
+In WhiteWater World, all slides undergo a ‘dry walk-through’ and an operational test with water.

-Ongoing maintenance program – Each ride is subject to regular maintenance and an annual ‘shutdown’ for major inspection and maintenance works.
-The annual maintenance schedule is published on our website for guests.
+Ongoing maintenance program – Each ride is subject to regular maintenance and inspection and a scheduled annual ‘shutdown’ for detailed engineering inspection and service of its components.
+The annual maintenance schedule is published on our website for your convenience.